info-201a-wi22/final-project-starter-ag4/docs/p01-proposal.md

 Given that we know the answer to our design question, we think that this will give the people a clearer picture in the growth of these platforms and from this, they may be able to have an idea on what may have caused such rapid growths.
 This data might also help those who are looking to enter the music industry, since it will allow them to know the best way to gain recognition or know if music digitalization platforms can serve as a basis for their careers.
 As for the platforms themselves, they might be able to find patterns in the causation in rapid growths or whether they have exhausted the demand for music digitalization a certain region/genre or not.

 ### 6.0 Limitations
 Mainly the limitations for this project is that certain data are not made publicly available, these may include the specific geographical demographics of listeners.
 In addition, due to these platforms being relatively new and still adjusting and evolving with the general populous, it is hard to be sure about the accuracy of some of the statistics.
+Old data may also not be reliable as they don't have a sample size and accuracy than the data that we have today.

 ### References
 Spotify (2021). _Number of Spotify Premium Subscibers Worldwide from 1st Quarter 2015 to 3rd Quarter 2021_.
 Retrieved from https://www.statista.com/statistics/244995/number-of-paying-spotify-subscribers/